rahulkumarsingh73690/docs-3/docs/autoquery-crud.md

 ### Custom implementations using OrmLite Typed APIs

-Although it's not strictly necessary to use `IAutoQueryDb` APIs and can instead use OrmLite to perform
+It's not strictly necessary to use `IAutoQueryDb` APIs to implement custom AutoQuery implementations as you could instead use OrmLite to implement similar CRUD behavior, e.g:

 ```csharp
 public class MyCrudServices : Service